USAJOBS/ATP-Support/job-announcement-playbook/details/how-you-will-be-evaluated.md

 This explains if or when you will interview an applicant and describes the type of interview.
 This section should also indicate whether the interview is pass/fail or scored.

-Type of interview:
+Types of interview:

 * Structured interview (panel or one-on-one)
-  *	Include whether the interview is by phone or in-person.
+  * Indicate if the interview is by phone or in-person.
 * Job fit interview
-  *	Include whether the interview is by phone or in-person.
+  * Indicate if the interview is by phone or in-person.

-### Conditions of employment reminder

-This tells the applicant if they fail any part of the conditions of employment, then the hiring agency can rescind their tentative offer of employment.

-NOTE: We plan to add this automatically to each job announcement in a future release.